Plastic Surgeon Dr. William Sando

 Favorite Secular Authors: Wallace Stegner, Toni Morrison and Michael Crichton

-Dr. Sando is married to Martha, a former high school teacher and artist; they have two grown sons; Noah in Chicago, and Ian and wife Christen, in Ann Arbor.
+Dr. Sando is married to Martha, a former high school teacher and artist; they have two grown sons; Noah and wife Courtney and their daughter Rose, and Ian and wife Christen and their two sons, Eli and Parker.
 He resides in Indianapolis, IN.